Dima-salang/sjlshs_chronos/to-do.md

 TO-DO
-- Per section for report generation
+- Per section for report generation - DONE
 - Male and female inclusion in student import
 - school logo in login - DONE
 - do report generation for admin in python client